oremowaiye-gh/SpringImdbWebsite/README.md

     - The application will read the `title.akas (2).tsv` file and load the data into the database upon startup.
 You can verify the data by querying the database.

 ### Configuration
-You can change the limit of records processed by modifying the `recordLimit` variable in the `readAndSaveData` method of the `Main` class.
+You can change the limit of records processed by modifying the `recordLimit` variable in the `readAndSaveData` method of the `DataLoaderService` class.
 Here is the relevant part of the code:

 ```java
 public void readAndSaveData() {